Luisa Fernanda

-Luisa Fernanda (born 17 December 1970 in Mexico City) is a television entertainment news anchor, radio broadcaster, theatre and soap actress, singer, and model.
+Luisa Fernanda is a former television entertainment news anchor, radio broadcaster, theatre and soap actress, singer and model.
+She was born on December 17th, 1970 in Mexico City.
 She worked for HSE in 2001 then Telemundo until the end of 2007.
 She co-animated two talk shows for Univision Radio, and hosted exclusive interviews for Terra.com.
-At the beginning of 2012 she signed with Azteca Networks to work in Mexico City but shortly after decided to go back to the US and rejoin Univision.
+At the beginning of 2012, she signed with Azteca Networks to work in Mexico City, but shortly after decided to go back to the US and rejoin Univision.